-Want to bulk up and are looking for the best vegan foods for weight gain?
-With these 15 high-calorie picks, you will be satiated and nourished in no time.
+Want to bulk up and are looking for the best high-calorie vegan foods for weight gain?
+With these 15 delicious picks, you will be satiated and nourished in no time.

 Are you concerned that you cannot get enough calories on a plant-based diet?
 Well, if you mainly eat vegetables, that might be true.

 But there are actually quite a few foods that are great for weight gain on a vegan diet and meeting your nutritional needs at the same time.